ruuvi/ruuvitag_fw/README.md

 How to use it (to include the application code):

-`nrfutil dfu genpkg --application fw/ruuvitag_b1/s132/armgcc/_build/ruuvitag_b1_fw.hex --application-version 0xffff --dev-revision 0xff --dev-type 0xff --sd-req 0xfffe /Users/lauri/Dropbox/RuuviTag_FW.zip`
+`nrfutil dfu genpkg --application path-of-your-app-code-hex-file.hex --application-version 0xffff --dev-revision 0xff --dev-type 0xff --sd-req 0xfffe /Users/lauri/Dropbox/RuuviTag_ApplicationCode.zip`

 If want to create distribution package that includes both bootloader and application code: